TheJorgeSchmidt/oysters/README.md

 # Overview

-This repository contains data and code to build a dataset of U.S imports of fresh oysters (farmed and wild) [years?] and landings of fresh osyters (farmed and wild) [years?].
+This repository contains data and code to build a dataset of U.S imports of fresh oysters (farmed and wild) [years?] and landings of fresh oysters [years?].
 It is intended to support feasibility analyses for potential oyster farms on the U.S. mainland.

 Data sources:
 The landings data [FOSS_landings.xlsx] was obtained from